 Creamy, fluffy eggs and delicate, onion-y chives are best buds.
 Cheese will naturally want to join the party, and the result is one rocking good time in your mouth.

-Because let me tell you – my kitchen was filled with the most mouth-watering aroma of eggs and cheese and fresh spring chives and I could not stop popping these little eggy gems in my mouth.
-My kids loved them, too.
+Because let me tell you – my kitchen was filled with the most mouth-watering aroma of eggs and cheese and fresh spring chives.
+The kids love them and we could not stop popping these little eggy gems in our mouths.

 Oh wait…that means I will have to share.
 I think I’m going to need more hens…what a shame…